 The Catechism: Where is this [the Office of the Keys] written?
 This is what St. John the Evangelist writes in chapter twenty: “The Lord Jesus breathed on His disciples and said, “Receive the Holy Spirit.
 If you forgive anyone his sins, they are forgiven; if you do not forgive them, they are not forgiven.”
 John 20:22-23

 The Prayers: Please pray for . . .

 + yourself and for all in need (remembering especially those on our prayer list).

-+ God’s blessing, wisdom, and guidance, for our congregational treasurer, Carris Vondal.
++ God’s blessing, wisdom, and guidance for our congregation’s Commission on Mercy.

-+ the Lutheran Church of Southern Africa, for God’s blessing, guidance, and provision.
++ the Portuguese Evangelical Lutheran Church, for God’s blessing, guidance, and provision.

 Conclude with the Lord’s Prayer and Luther’s Morning or Evening Prayer from the Catechism.

 Now joyfully go about your day (or to bed) in good cheer, child of God!